Welcome to Benchmark Litigation Asia-Pacific – the definitive guide to the Asia-Pacific region’s leading litigation law firms and lawyers.

 We publish law firm and lawyer rankings and accompanying editorial in print and online.

-We research the following dispute resolution practice areas:
+We research the following dispute resolution practice areas (but not limited to):

-In each country that we cover we have different practice area ranking tables depending on the nature and sophistication of the market.
+In each jurisdiction that we cover we have different practice area ranking tables depending on the nature and sophistication of the market.

-Below we have listed the rankings categories that we cover in each country.
+Below we have listed the ranking categories that we cover in each country.
 Please note the new ranking categories for this year’s research are indicated like this *New category*.

-As the research progresses our team may introduce additional ranking categories for individual countries if market feedback is strong enough.
+As the research progresses our team may introduce additional ranking categories for individual jurisdictions if market feedback is strong enough.

-You can have your say as to which practice areas categories you think are most important in your country by completing our REGISTRATION FORM.
+You can have your say as to which practice areas categories you think are most important in your jurisdiction by completing our REGISTRATION FORM.

-Firms need only submit one research form for each country they submit for, however if you wish you can provide additional information and case highlights for individual practice area categories in support of your main submission.
+Firms need only submit one research form for each jurisdiction they submit for, however, if you wish you can provide additional information and case highlights for individual practice area categories in support of your main submission.

-In this addition we will be introducing rankings and lawyer ratings for the first time for the following countries:
+In this edition we will be introducing rankings and lawyer ratings for the first time for the following jurisdictions:

-We will also introduce rankings in other countries that are not currently featured in the guide if demand from the market is strong enough.
+We will also introduce rankings in other jurisdictions that are not currently featured in the guide if demand from the market is strong enough.

-If your firm practices in a country we do not currently cover and you wish to take part in the research please complete our REGISTRATION FORM.
+If your firm practices in a jurisdiction we do not currently cover and you wish to take part in the research please complete our REGISTRATION FORM.